 Entrepreneurial Innovation Award

-This award is conferred upon alumni who have created an innovative business, developed a new product, brought to market a new venture or expanded an existing business.
+This award is conferred upon alumni who have created or influenced an innovative business, developed a new product, brought to market a new venture or expanded an existing business.
 Honorees recognized by this award exemplify the entrepreneurial spirit central to the ECE discipline.

 Young Alumni Achievement Award